lizhuangs/my-app/README.md

 # MY-APP

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.9.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli)

 ## Development server